shuaiOKshuai/Tail-GNN/README.md

 ### Note:
 - We utilize utils/data_process.py to prepare different datasets into the input format.
 To run the code on **your own datasets**, please refer to utils/data_process.py to process the corresponding datasets into the input format.
 - Note that, we name dataset cs-citation as CoauthorCS in the paper, to correspond with the name in its original paper.
+- In the Fig.3 of the paper, we employ both head nodes and (real) tail nodes for training.
+It is worthy to note that, the number of real tail nodes in training can be equal to or larger than zero.
+That means, given the head nodes, we can use them to generate the corresponding forged tail nodes, and apply both of them for training; and it is not necessary to utilize real tail nodes in training.
+Therefore, in our experimental setup, we only use all the head nodes for training, and left all the real tail nodes for test.
+To run the code on your own datasets, you can allocate some tail nodes into training data, or only use head nodes for training.

 ## 4. Cite